STARTER GUIDE

 On first launch, VaultGuard prompts you to enter your license key.
 Look for the License or Activation screen.

 Copy your license key from the welcome email.
-It looks like a long string of letters, numbers, and hyphens (e.g., XXXX-XXXX-XXXX-XXXX-XXXX-XXXX).
+It looks like a long string of letters, numbers, and hyphens — six groups separated by dashes, with the last group shorter than the rest (e.g., XXXXXX-XXXXXX-XXXXXX-XXXXXX-XXXXXX-XX).

 Paste it into the activation field.
 A common gotcha: copying from email sometimes pulls extra whitespace at the beginning or end.
 If activation fails, try

-retyping the key character by character, or use Ctrl+A in the field and paste again to make sure no stray whitespace got included.
+retyping the key character by character, click and drag the mouse until all characters are highlighted and make sure no stray whitespace got included.

 Step 5 — Pick a backup target